ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/README.md

 Structured logs are written to both stdout and the file declared by `LOG_FILE` (default `logs/app.log`).
 Choose verbosity via `LOG_LEVEL` (`debug`, `info`, `warn`, or `error`).
 The logger automatically creates the target directory when missing.

+### Debugging parsers (DEBUG_SAVE_HTML, DEBUG_DIR)

+Set `DEBUG_SAVE_HTML=true` to store the raw HTML returned by live PartSurfer requests.
+Files are written to the directory defined by `DEBUG_DIR` (defaults to `debug/` relative to the project root) with names such as `search_511778_001.html` or `photo_AF573A.html`.
+Snapshots are only produced when live mode is enabled, making it easier to capture real markup for parser adjustments without affecting offline CI runs.

 ## HTTP API

 Start the API locally: